john0isaac/Capstone/README.md

 ## Testing
-To run the tests, run
+To run the tests you should firstly set up the database then, run
 ```
+dropdb capstone_test
+createdb capstone_test
 python test_app.py
 ```